loopwerk/loopwerk.io/content/projects/NSString-URLEncode.md

 ---
 category: Objective-C
 repo: kevinrenskers/NSString-URLEncode
-text: Category that adds URLEncode and URLDecode to NSString.
 ---

+Category that adds URLEncode and URLDecode to NSString.